mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

 Piloting the deck, and seeing essentially the best possible game, I realized three core problems:

 1. No win condition.
-I thought I had something, like a <auto-card>Psychosis Crawler</auto-card> to combo with the <auto-card>Tatyova, Benthic Druid</auto-card> / <auto-card>Retreat to Coralhelm</auto-card> /  but after drawing my whole deck and generating ~40 mana, the best/worst I could do was cast <auto-card>Windfall</auto-card> with my giant hand to murder-suicide another player
+I thought I had something, like a <auto-card>Psychosis Crawler</auto-card> to combo with the <auto-card>Tatyova, Benthic Druid</auto-card>, but after drawing my whole deck and generating 40+ mana, the best/worst I could do was cast <auto-card>Windfall</auto-card> with my giant hand to murder-suicide another player
 2. Really long solitaire turns.
 I'm going to blame this on the "untappers", which really complicated the mana math.
 Even though they're clearly good for my deck, I'm looking to remove them + similar cards to reduce the amount of play decisions
 3. Mana flood.
 Early on, I accomplished a nice one-sided lockout by casting <auto-card>Cyclonic Rift</auto-card> and <auto-card>Sunder</auto-card> in the same turn.
 As hoped, I was able to dump my lands back in quickly, only to discover that I had literally no other plays for about 5 turns.
 I nearly killed one player with Jodah, but we should be able to do better

 All of my changes seek to fix these problems.
-The solutions are:
+The broad strokes, the solutions are:

-1. Swap Jodah for efficient win condition that is <auto-card>Progenitus</auto-card>
+1. Swap Jodah for the efficient win condition known as <auto-card>Progenitus</auto-card>
-2. Remove all untappers and tutors (except for two cards that I'll expand upon below)
+2. Remove all untappers and tutors (except for one card that I'll explain below)
-3. Add all the wheels and/or big draw.
-These allow me to dump my lands and refill as fast as possible
+3. Add all the wheels and any big draw spells to make sure I don't flood out

 ## Cutting the Untappers